iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 to remove the `.dvc` file that's tracking the data in that folder.

 You can delete the files you want to remove and then re-add the folder using `dvc commit`.
+Here's what an example of what that flow might look like.

+- You `git clone` your data registry.
+- Then `dvc pull` your data.
+- Delete the files you want to remove.
+- Run `dvc commit` and `git commit` to save your changes.

 It should be faster to commit, as DVC won't re-add the files to the cache nor will it try to hash them.

 Good question @MadsO!